kura-labs-org/DEPLOY_08_CICD/README.md

     ```
 3. There's currently a webpack error (used by React) and the latest Node version (17.0) so had to downgrade my Node image to  16.3.0
 4. There's an error with the python application where it can't use _mysql so I can't connect to AWS rds
+5. Experiencing timeout errors preventing me from running my pipeline all the way.